wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-The-D2D-Cache-Navigating-the-Cache-Hierarchy-with-a-Single-Lookup.markdown

 The number of bits for set ID depends on the maximum associativity among all levels.
 The paper uses 4 bits to accommodate for the 16-way set associative L3.
 The second componeng is called a "Hub", and it maintains the identity of all cached data in all levels.
 Regular cache line tags are removed, and replaced with a pointer to Hub entries.
 This also makes the tag array shorter, because pointer to the Hub is actually shorter than a tag.

-Entries in
+The Hub maintains the location of all cache lines.
+It is a physically indexed and physically tagged lookup structure.
+We maintain the invariant that if the information of the cache line is not in the Hub, then the corresponding cache location must also be evicted.
+Although the paper did not elaborate on the way the Hub is structured, attention should be paid because the Hub cannot diacard cache line location information without evcting the cache lines.